Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Results

 \subsection{Further Analysis}

-\textbf{Are LLM descriptors correlated with key country statistics?} For a pair of countries, we measure the distance between each class embedding, and take the average distance as one value.
-The other value is the absolute difference between statistics for those countries (from \cite{wikipedia,worldbank_indicator}, \eg difference in avg. yearly temperature).
+\textbf{Are descriptions correlated with key country statistics?} For a pair of countries, we compute two values.
+We measure the distance between each class embedding and take the average overall distance as one value.
+We also take the absolute difference between statistics for those countries (from \cite{wikipedia,worldbank_indicator}, \eg difference in avg. yearly temperature) as the other value.
 We compute the correlation between these two values over every unique country pair in DollarStreet, showing results in Table \ref{table:correl}.
 We find that the strongest correlation across each prompt type is with HDI, which summarizes human development.
 It is notable that factors like yearly temperature and precipitation also show moderate correlations, indicating a potential role of climate.
 Future work may further explore how object differences present with respect to these factors.
+It will also be critical to ensure that differences between countries are representative and not exaggerated in embeddings.

-\textbf{Descriptor topics.} We show a UMAP \cite{mcinnes2018umap} visualization comparing CountryLLM text embeddings for the category \textit{homes} across geographies in Fig. \ref{fig:umap}.
-Countries tend to group by continent, showing the class representations may capture similarity in features like climate and/or economics.
+\textbf{Descriptor topics.} We show a UMAP \cite{mcinnes2018umap-software} visualization comparing CountryLLM text embeddings for the category \textit{homes} across geographies in Fig. \ref{fig:umap}.
+Countries tend to group by continent, showing the representations may capture similarity in features like climate and/or economics.
 We examine a few topics mentioned in the CountryLLM descriptors for \textit{homes}.
-While ``stone'' is represented across continents, ``mud'' and ``bright colors'' are mentioned predominantly in Africa, ``balcony'' in Europe and Asia, and ``flower'' in Europe and America.
+While ``stone'' is described across continents, ``bright colors'' and ``mud'' are mentioned mostly in Africa, and ``balcony'' in Europe and Asia.
 We show more in supp.

-\textbf{Success and failure examples.} We provide examples of CountryLLM vs. GeneralLLM in Fig. \ref{fig:qual} using DollarStreet.
+\textbf{Success and failure examples.} We provide examples of CountryLLM vs. GeneralLLM in Fig. \ref{fig:qual} on DollarStreet.
 The model captures geographical descriptive knowledge like ``sandy colored stucco walls'' for \textit{homes} in Jordan, a feature which may be less common for Western homes.
-Sometimes the model may be overly attentive to attributes, leading to confusion (\eg choosing \textit{rug} over \textit{bed}).
+Sometimes the model may be too attentive to attributes, leading to confusion (\eg choosing \textit{rug} over \textit{bed}).
+Future work that enhances alignment in VLMs can likely improve results.